Attendance & Cancellations:

 1. Support the fulfillment of your child’s responsibilities.
 Consistency is the key to learning.
 This means promptly arriving to lessons, encouraging practice, and attending performances.

 2. Encourage progress – many small steps throughout the year yield big results.
 For voice students, remember the voice is growing and maturing just like the human body.

-3. Remind your son/daughter of daily practice and help them to schedule this practice time in their daily routine.
+3. Remind your child of daily practice and help them to schedule this practice time in their daily routine.

 4. Provide a practice environment that is free from interruptions (family, friends, TV, computer, or phone).